 As of now, to ensure frictionless operation one gridBox is needed per household.
 However, it would also be feasible to connect DERs directly to our cloud infrastructure.

-Our XENON charge solution provides load management for commercial sites and can also integrate further DERs to reduce peak loads, increase self-sufficiency and lower electricity costs.
+Our solution for emobility provides load management for commercial sites and can also integrate further DERs to reduce peak loads, increase self-sufficiency and lower electricity costs.
 This allows for the installation of more charging points on the existing infrastructure without running the risk of overloads.

 The gridBox is connected to the local network via an ethernet cable.
 During setup, it scans the network for controllable DERs and connects to them.